wrench-project/wrench/doc/getting_started.md

 (2) a WRENCH workflow file.

 **SimGrid virtual platform description file:**
-In [SimGrid](http://simgrid.gforge.inria.fr), any study must entail the description of the platform on which you want to simulate your application.
-This file includes definitions of computing hosts, clusters, storage, network links and routes, etc.
+Any [SimGrid](http://simgrid.gforge.inria.fr) simulation must be provided with the description of the platform on which an application exeuction is to be simulates.
+This is done via a platform desctription file that includes definitions of compute hosts, clusters of hosts, storage resources, network links, routes between hosts, etc.
-A detailed description on how to build your platform description file can be found [here](http://simgrid.gforge.inria.fr/simgrid/3.17/doc/platform.html).
+A detailed description on how to create a platform description file can be found [here](http://simgrid.gforge.inria.fr/simgrid/3.17/doc/platform.html).

 **WRENCH workflow file:**
-WRENCH provides native parsers for [DAX](http://workflowarchive.org) (DAG in XML) and [JSON](http://workflowhub.org/traces/) formats.
-Please, refer to the hyperlinked texts for their respective documentations.
+WRENCH provides native parsers for [DAX](http://workflowarchive.org) (DAG in XML) and [JSON](http://workflowhub.org/traces/) worfklow description file formats.
+Refer to their respective Web sites for detailed documentation.

 # Preparing the Environment #         {#getting-started-prep}